logo1logo_sticklogo1logo1

 more

-• Mori Ippo / The carp
+• Mori Ippo / Carp

 This work was exhibited at the exhibition "Real-The Most Oddity" held at the Fuchu Art Museum in 2018.